Design of Cities: Ascent and Descent

 By varying levels of floor, designers have the ability to toy with emotions of the involved viewer.
 Upward movement has can symbolize power, achievement, or anticipation.
 Downward movement can symbolize the depth and grandeur of space.
 Bacon argues that as citizens change levels, new aspects of the urban form reveal themselves and as mechanical design elements work to replicate sequences of urban form.
 Furthermore, these two aspects of the same element exist in duality and also aid in creating spatial tension.

 Convexity and Concavity

 Much like ascent and descent, these mirrored aspects of the same element heavily rely on one another.
 Working with the depth of built form, convexity and concavity act as connector and divider of urban space.
 They inform the volume of urban form and can be taken advantage of to make urban form more dramatic.

 Relationship to Man

 One of the most critical pieces of Bacon's work is the identification and reiteration of built forms relationship to man.
 Bacon argues that our urban built form should be reflective of our human scale and aid in establishing a connection between built environment and man.
 If this is done artfully, buildings and their relationship to man benefit urban form.

-Ed Bacon Foundation

-The Ed Bacon Foundation was established in 2004 to advance and preserve his vision and legacy as set forth in this book.